-COVID-19 Relief Initiative Coming to United Way of Daviess County
+Additional COVID-19 Relief Coming to United Way of Daviess County

-Daviess, IN – United Way of Daviess County is pleased to announce that it has been approved to receive a $200,000 COVID-19 Economic Relief Initiative Grant, made possible through a partnership between Lilly Endowment, Inc. and Indiana United Ways, the state professional association of which United Way of Daviess County is a member.
-These special funds will be used to boost the efforts of selected area human and social service nonprofits on the frontlines of the Covid-19 pandemic.
+United Way of Daviess County is pleased to announce that it will receive a second COVID-19 Economic Relief Initiative grant for $97,989 from Indiana United Ways, the state professional association of which United Way of Daviess County is a member.
+The grant will be used to support our community in meeting basic human needs brought on by the COVID-19 pandemic.

-Indiana United Ways is the state association for United Ways in Indiana that supports thriving United Ways through capacity building, shared services, and partnering.
-For more information, contact Maureen Noe, President & CEO at Maureen.email@example.com.
+Indiana United Ways is the state professional association for United Ways in Indiana and supports a thriving United Way system through capacity building, shared services, and network collaboration opportunities.
+For more information, contact Tonja Stokes, Vice President of Organizational Development at firstname.lastname@example.org.